-In addition, the Smithsonian Folklife Festival is celebrating the National Heritage Fellows at a special concert the evening of July 3, 2016, which will serve as a preview for the 2017 Smithsonian Folklife Festival’s full program on the NEA National Heritage Fellowships.
+In addition, the Smithsonian Folklife Festival is celebrating the National Heritage Fellows at a special concert the evening of July 3, 2016.

 NEA Chairman Jane Chu said, “The folk and traditional arts connect us with those long-established artistic traditions that honor our identities.
 The NEA National Heritage Fellowships highlight these artists who have worked to ensure that these artistic traditions will continue for generations to come.”

 The 2016 NEA National Heritage Fellowship recipients are:

 - Bryan Akipa (Sisseton, SD) – Dakota Flute Maker and Player

 - Joseph Pierre "Big Chief Monk" Boudreaux (New Orleans, LA) – Mardi Gras Indian Craftsman and Musician

 - Billy McComiskey (Baltimore, MD) – Irish Button Accordionist

 - Artemio Posadas* (San Jose, CA) – Master Huastecan Son (Mexican Musical Tradition) Musician and Advocate